Can I take my drone to Japan? - Guide 2025

 ✅ Yes, if you follow the rules: registration, flight zones, distance, height, visibility.

-❌ No, if you plan to fly in Tokyo without authorization or in prohibited areas.
+❌ No, if you plan to fly in Tokyo without permission or in a prohibited area.